cpenalosa/staeDrone/readme.md

 ```

+#### UAS Restriction Zone
-#### Sample code designates a UAS restriction zone, lists responsible agencies, and fees for airspace usage.
+Sample code designates a UAS restriction zone, lists responsible agencies, and fees for airspace usage.
 This code requires that a UAS Restriction data source be created first along with a valid api key.

 ```java
 import request from 'superagent'